-6.6 Terms of Appointment
+6.5 Terms of Appointment

-The Depositary was appointed under a depositary agreement between the ACD, the Company and the Depositary (the Depositary Agreement).
-Under the Depositary Agreement, the Depositary is free to render similar services to others and the Depositary, the Company and the ACD are subject to a duty not to disclose confidential information.

-The powers, duties, rights and obligations of the Depositary, the Company and the ACD under the Depositary Agreement shall, to the extent of any conflict, be overridden by the FCA Rules.

-Under the Depositary Agreement the Depositary will be liable to the Company for any loss of Financial Instruments held in Custody or for any liabilities incurred by the Company as a result of the Depositary's negligent or intentional failure to fulfil its obligations.

-However, the Depositary Agreement excludes the Depositary from any liability except in the case of fraud, wilful default, negligence or failure to exercise due care and diligence in the performance or non-performance of its obligations.

-It also provides that the Company will indemnify the Depositary for any loss suffered in the performance or non-performance of its obligations except in the case of fraud, wilful default, negligence or failure to exercise due care and diligence on its part.

-The Depositary Agreement may be terminated on six months' notice by the Company or the Depositary or earlier on certain breaches or the insolvency of a party.
-However, termination of the Depositary Agreement will not take effect, nor may the Depositary retire voluntarily, until the appointment of a new Depositary.
+- 6.6 The Depositary was appointed under a Depositary Agreement between the ACD, the Company and the Depositary (the "Depositary Agreement").
+Under the Depositary Agreement, the Depositary is free to render similar services to others and the Depositary, the Company and the ACD are subject to a duty not to disclose confidential information. - 6.7 The powers, duties, rights and obligations of the Depositary, the Company and the ACD under the Depositary Agreement shall, to the extent of any conflict, be overridden by the FCA Rules. - 6.8 Under the Depositary Agreement the Depositary will be liable to the Company for any loss of Financial Instruments held in Custody or for any liabilities incurred by the Company as a result of the Depositary's negligent or intentional failure to fulfil its obligations. - 6.9 However, the Depositary Agreement excludes the Depositary from any liability except in the case of fraud, wilful default, negligence or failure to exercise due care and diligence in the performance or non-performance of its obligations. - 6.10 It also provides that the Depositary will be entitled to be indemnified from the scheme property for any loss suffered in the performance or non-performance of its obligations except in the case of fraud, wilful default, negligence or failure to exercise due care and diligence on its part. - 6.11 The Depositary Agreement may be terminated on three months' written notice by the Depositary, the Company or the ACD provided that the Depositary may not retire voluntarily except upon the appointment of a new depositary.

-Details of the fees payable to the Depositary are given in the section titled Depositary's Fee.
+The fees to which the Depositary is entitled are set out in Section 37.

-Shareholders have no direct contractual rights against the Depositary pursuant to the Depositary Agreement.

-7. The Investment Managers
+7 THE INVESTMENT MANAGERS

-- 7.1 The ACD has appointed Evelyn Partners Investment Management LLP and Brewin Dolphin Limited to provide investment management and related advisory services to the ACD.
-Each Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 Evelyn Partners Investment Management LLP - 7.2.1 The Investment Manger's registered office is at 45 Gresham Street, London, EC2V 7BG. - 7.2.2 The Investment Management Agreement may be terminated on three months written notice by the ACD or the Investment Manager.
-Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the Shareholders. - 7.2.3 The principal business activity of Evelyn Partners Investment Management LLP is the provision of discretionary investment management services.
+- 7.1 The ACD has appointed Cazenove and Waverton to provide discretionary investment management and related advisory services to the ACD pursuant to investment management agreements entered into with each of Cazenove and Waverton (the Investment Management Agreements). - 7.2 The Investment Managers each have the authority to make investment decisions on behalf of the Company and the ACD. - 7.3 The Investment Management Agreements may each be terminated on one months' written notice by the ACD or each of the Investment Managers.
+Notwithstanding this, the ACD may terminate each of the Investment Management Agreements with immediate effect if it is in the interests of the Shareholders. - 7.4 Under each of the Investment Management Agreements, the ACD provides indemnities to each Investment Manager (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in each of the Investment Management Agreements. - 7.5 Subject to the FCA Regulations and all AIFMD implementing measures, the Investment Managers have power under the Investment Management Agreements to sub-delegate all or any part of each of their functions as investment managers. - 7.6 The principal business activity of each of the Investment Managers is the provision of discretionary investment management services. - 7.7 The Investment Managers' fees and expenses are paid out of the annual management charge which is paid out of Scheme Property.
+Please see Section 36 for further details. - 7.8 Copies of the Investment Managers' execution policies and voting policies are available from the ACD on request. - 7.9 Neither of the Investment Managers are part of the same corporate group as the ACD.

-7.3 Brewin Dolphin Limited

-- 7.3.1 The Investment Manager's registered office is at 12 Smithfield Street, London EC1A 9BD. - 7.3.2 The Investment Management Agreement may be terminated on three months written notice by the ACD or the Investment Manager.
-Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the Shareholders. - 7.3.3 The principal business activity of Brewin Dolphin Limited is the provision of discretionary investment management services. - 7.4 The fees and expenses of the Investment Managers will be paid by the ACD.
-Please see section 35 for further details. - 7.5 Copies of each Investment Manager's execution policy and voting policy are available from the ACD on request.

-8. The Auditors
+8 THE AUDITORS